AnndreaD/wizzypedia/README.md

 # Welcome to wizzypedia

-Your no.1 palce for cheking out wizarding world facts
+Your no.1 place for checking out wizarding world facts

 This app leverages the wizarding world open api : https://wizard-world-api.herokuapp.com/swagger/index.html